-Voula Messimeri AM Experience Chair Voula Messimeri AM was appointed to the NAATI Board on 1 November 2014, bringing to the Board significant experience and skills as an executive and non-executive director.
-Ms Messimeri has had roles as a non-executive Board Director including as Chair of the peak multicultural national body, the Federation of Ethnic Communities' Councils of Australia (FECCA); Deputy Chair of the Ethnic Communities Council of Victoria; inaugural Chair of Women's Health in the North; and Chair of InTouch Multicultural Centre Against Family Violence.
-Ms Messimeri was appointed to the RMIT University Council, serving two terms and representing the Council as a Board Director on the RMIT Training Board, a controlled entity of the RMIT University.
-With a strong interest in language services, she was appointed as a Director on the Victorian Interpreting & Translating Service (VITS) Board, a state-owned enterprise, where she served for 15 years and occupied the role of Deputy Chairperson twice in that time.
-Major contributions to policy combined with her advocacy roles led to appointments on a wide range of Ministerial State and Federal advisory structures across diverse areas, including health, ageing, income support, media and as a member on the Australian Multicultural Advisory Council.
-She is a Fellow of the Williamson Community Leadership Program and has been awarded Honorary life membership for significant contributions and leadership by FECCA and PRONIA, where she was a long standing CEO.
+Voula Messimeri AM Chair Experience Voula Messimeri AM was appointed to the NAATI Board from 1 November 2014, bringing to the Board significant experience and skills as an executive and non-executive director.
+Ms Messimeri has had roles as a non-executive director including as chair of the peak multicultural national body, the Federation of Ethnic Communities' Councils of Australia (FECCA); deputy chair of the Ethnic Communities Council of Victoria; inaugural chair of Women's Health in the North; and chair of InTouch Multicultural Centre Against Family Violence.
+Ms Messimeri was appointed to the RMIT University Council, serving two terms and representing the Council as a board director on the RMIT Training Board, a controlled entity of the RMIT University.
+With a strong interest in language services, she was appointed as a director on the Victorian Interpreting & Translating Service (VITS) Board, a state-owned enterprise, where she served for 15 years and occupied the role of deputy chairperson twice in that time.
+Major contributions to policy combined with her advocacy roles led to appointments on a wide range of ministerial state and federal advisory structures across diverse areas, including health, ageing, income support, media and as a member on the Australian Multicultural Advisory Council.
+She is a Fellow of the Williamson Community Leadership Program and has been awarded honorary life membership for significant contributions and leadership by FECCA and PRONIA, where she was a long-standing CEO.
 The Greek Government recognised her service to the Australian Greek diaspora in 2009.
 Ms Messimeri was inducted into the Victorian Honour Roll of Women and recognised under the Order of Australia for her contribution to refugees, migrants and women.
-She is a Member of the Australian Institute of Company Directors and currently serving as a non-executive director on the boards of PRONIA and Settlement Services International (SSI).
+She is a member of the Australian Institute of Company Directors and currently serving as a non-executive director on the Board of PRONIA and as chair of the Board of Settlement Services International (SSI).
 Ms Messimeri's term expires on 30 October 2023.